Meet our alumni from India

 - Defiant Renewables, India

-The project aims to enhance manure-based anaerobic digester efficiency by adding biochar, which is known for its adsorption capacity.
+The project enhanced manure-based anaerobic digester efficiency by adding biochar, which is known for its adsorption capacity.
 It can improve methane production and address operational challenges like low productivity and ammonia inhibition.
-This project explores biochar application in Indian AD systems, aiming to promote its practical use in domestic digesters in West Bengal and Maharashtra.
-The study also integrates microwave technology into Indian digester designs to optimise heating efficiency and flow patterns, aligning with sustainable development goals.
+Biochar applications in Indian AD systems were explored, aiming to promote its practical use in domestic digesters in West Bengal and Maharashtra.
+The study also integrated microwave technology into Indian digester designs to optimise heating efficiency and flow patterns, aligning with sustainable development goals.